-Redesigning Coco Coffee House: Building a Safer, More Connected Space for Women
+Redesigning Coco Coffee House: Recreating a Safer, More Connected Space for Women

-Coco Coffee House is a women-only social platform by Women In Work.
-It aims to foster safety, trust and belonging for women.
-Initially the app felt a bit impersonal and clunky, and its branding didn’t quite live up to community expectations.
-My goal was to make the Coco app feel welcoming and easy-to-use, especially for new features.
+Coco Coffee House is a women-only social platform by Women In Work, built around safety, trust and belonging.
+While the mission was strong, the app experience felt a bit impersonal and clunky, and its branding didn’t quite live up to community expectations.
+My role was to reshape the Coco app into something warmer and more human, while making new features effortless to use.

 Humanising the Matching Experience

-1. Relevant matches (left): Matches are now based on common interests and group activities.
+1. (Left) More relevant matches based on shared interests and group activities.

-3. Story-like matching (middle): Circular progress indicators and hidden profile pictures to build anticipation without pressure.
+3. (Middle) Story-like progression with circular indicators and hidden profile pictures to build anticipation without pressure.

-Beyond core UX improvements, I delivered a brand refresh.
-This involved accessible colours, new logos and new illustrations to modernise the platform and make it more inclusive.
+Alongside UX improvements, I led a brand refresh with more accessible colours, updated logos and new illustrations to make Coco feel modern and inclusive.

-1. Borrow familiar patterns: Loyalty models and story-like UI reduce cognitive load and add delight.
+1. Familar patterns work.
+Loyalty models and story-like UI reduce friction and spark joy.

-2. Design the moment after: Clear visibility and celebratory moments keep engagement alive—natural, not forced.
+2. Design what comes next: Clear visibility and small celebrations keep engagement feeling natrual, not forced.

 Impact

-While my involvement ended, the redesign brought the platform closer to its mission of safety and genuine connection.
+Members shared that the app now feels more welcoming and connected.
+Attendance tracking became simple and matching felt thoughtful instead of random.
+While my involvement ended, the redesign moved Coco closer to its core mission of safety and genuine connection.

 My RoleFreelance Designer